dhis2/dhis2-docs/src/developer/web-api/overview.md

 - `eventDate` for `/analytics/events/query`
 - `enrollmentDate` for `/analytics/enrollments/query`

-It is, however, possible to add conditions on one or more date field and combine them.
+It is, however, possible to add conditions on one or more date fields and combine them.

 #### Usage of custom date periods